MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-detection-rules.md

 - **Detection name** — name of the detection rule
 - **Frequency** — interval for running the query and taking action.
 [See additional guidance below](#rule-frequency)
 - **Alert title** — title displayed with alerts triggered by the rule
-- **Severity** — potential risk of the component or activity identified by the rule.
-[Read about alert severities](alerts-queue.md#severity)
+- **Severity** — potential risk of the component or activity identified by the rule
-- **Category** — type of threat component or activity, if any.
-[Read about alert categories](alerts-queue.md#understanding-alert-categories)
+- **Category** — threat component or activity identified by the rule
+- **MITRE ATT&CK technique** — attack technique identified by the rule as documented in the MITRE ATT&CK framework
 - **Description** — more information about the component or activity identified by the rule
 - **Recommended actions** — additional actions that responders might take in response to an alert

 #### Rule frequency
 When saved, custom detections rules immediately run.
 They then run again at fixed intervals based on the frequency you choose.
 Rules that run less frequently will have longer lookback durations: